-- Robot An operator-controlled vehicle designed and built by a CREATE Jr. team to perform specific tasks while competing.
+- ◆ Robot An operator-controlled vehicle designed and built by a CREATE Jr. team to perform specific tasks while competing.
 The robot can be constructed using only approved components.
 No other parts will be allowed on the robot.
-Prior to participating in the competition, each robot will be required to pass an inspection. - Robot Sizing The robot must start the match within a 16 x 16 x 16 volume.
+Prior to participating in the competition, each robot will be required to pass an inspection. - ◆ Robot Sizing The robot must start the match within a 14" x 14" x 14" volume or the alternate volume of 11" x 20" x 15".